back to latest articles

 By exploring the history of companies such as Kodak and Nokia, we find it’s rarely the external enemy that delivers the fatal blow.
 It’s the internal blind spots, left unchallenged.
 In banking, these blind spots take the form of deep-rooted misconceptions that keep creeping into strategy decks and town-hall speeches.

 Of course, traditional banks face unprecedented challenges — from digital-first competitors to shifting customer expectations.
 However, the true threats lie within their own misguided beliefs.
 Following are ten dangerous misconceptions that could sooner or later spell disaster for any bank.
-They are ten of the most dangerous myths that could, sooner or later, kill any bank that clings to them.
+They are ten of the most dangerous myths that could, sooner or later, affect any bank that clings to them.

 1. Digital Transformation Has an End